13. Graphics#

 Note

-Each device has its own graphics parameters.
+Each device has separate graphics parameters.
 When opening a new device, we start with default settings in place.

-Also, dev.hold and dev.flush can be used to suppress the immediate display of the plotted objects, which might increase the drawing speed on certain devices.
+Also, dev.hold and dev.flush can suppress the immediate display of the plotted objects, which might increase the drawing speed on certain interactive devices.

 The current plot can be copied to another device (e.g., a PDF file) using dev.print.

 (*) Create an animated PNG displaying a large point sliding along the sine curve.
 Generate a series of video frames like in Figure 13.16.
 Store each frame in a separate PNG file.
-Then, use ImageMagick (compare Section 7.3.2; or rely on some other tool) to combine these files as a single animated PNG.
+Then, use ImageMagick (compare Section 7.3.2 or rely on another tool) to combine these files as a single animated PNG.

 Check out the meaning of the ask